InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMPAPI.md

 ## Introduction
 This is one of the IAB Tech Lab Global Privacy Platform Specifications.
-It defines the API for Consent Management Providers (CMPs).
+It defines the API for Consent Management Platforms (CMPs).
 The CMP API is the interface a CMP provides to callers (web and in-app) to access information regarding the privacy preferences disclosed and obtained from the end user by the CMP.
 Both required functionality that the CMP must provide and optional features are described.

 ## About the Global Privacy Platform
-The Global Privacy Platform (GPP) has the objective to enable all parties in the digital advertising chain to comply with regional privacy regulations more easily.
-It is a transport layer that communicates user consent and preference signaling throughout the digital supply chain that supports existing consent formats and is flexible enough to support new markets with unique needs.
+The Global Privacy Platform (GPP) enables advertisers, publishers and technology vendors in the digital advertising industry to adapt to regulatory demands across markets.
+It is a single protocol designed to streamline transmitting privacy, consent, and consumer choice signals from sites and apps to ad tech providers.
 IAB Tech Lab stewards the development of these technical specifications.

 ## License